Skip to main content

 Parent Mentor Program

-A partnership with Parent Engagement Institute and CCSD15 schools: Lake Louis, Jane Addams, Virginia Lake, and Lincoln.
+A partnership with Parent Engagement Institute and CCSD15 schools: Lake Louise, Jane Addams, Virginia Lake, Lincoln, and Winston Campus.
+Ontarioville and Parkwood.

 POC recruits and trains 6 parents per school to assist teachers two hours per day, four days a week.
 Parents are assigned to a classroom (not their own child’s) where they work one-on-one or in small groups with children.
 After finishing a semester with at least 100 volunteer hours, Parent Mentors receive a small stipend.